usathyan/paper-qa-ui/README.md

-# Paper-QA UI: User Guide (Data Scientists)
+# Paper-QA UI: User Guide

-This document describes exactly how to operate the UI, what each control does, how outputs are computed, and what to expect.
+This repo is a UI built on top of open source tools to help scientists with their literature synthesis.
+It assumes you have [sourced](https://github.com/Future-House/paper-qa/tree/main?tab=readme-ov-file#where-do-i-get-papers), and downloaded the journals and articles needed to conduct your analysis.
 It assumes familiarity with literature review workflows and scientific evaluation.
+This repo only provides a visual interface that exposes the many features available with [Paper QA](https://github.com/Future-House/paper-qa) project, and adds a few more features not part of it.

+***PaperQA has a lot more features than what is exposed via this user interface.
+I have made significant assumptions in making this as practical and usable as possible based on my limited knowledge and experinece in understanding the research workflow.***

-## 1. Launch
+## Getting Started
+- Clone this repo
+- Build: `make setup`
 - Start: `make ui`
 - Access: http://localhost:7860
-- Requirements: Python 3.11+, Ollama running for local models (default).
+- Requirements: Python 3.11+, [Ollama](https://ollama.com/) running for local models (default).
 Optional cloud LLMs via OpenRouter/others if configured.

 ## Screenshot of what the UI looks like